TejasPodutwar/SmartAnalyz/README.md

-# Investment-Portfolio-Analyzer-Web-App
+# Smart Analyze
-Investment Portfolio Analyzer is web application for analyzing your all your investment into the stock market at one place.
+Smart Analyze is web application for analyzing your all your investment into the stock market at one place.